CartoDB/Windshaft-cartodb/docs/named_maps.md

 The fields you pass as `params.json` depend on the variables allowed by the Named Map.
 If there are variables missing, it will raise an error (HTTP 400).

-**Note:** It is required that you include a `params.json` file to instantiate a Named Map, even if you have no fields to pass and the JSON is empty.
+**Note:** It is required that you include a `params.json` file to instantiate a Named Map that contains variables, even if you have no fields to pass and the JSON is empty.
+(This is specific to when a Named Map allows variables (if placeholders were defined in the MapConfig/template.json by the user).

 #### Example